ChronoSheets/ChronoSheets-Ruby-Client/docs/OrganisationApi.md

 api_instance = SwaggerClient::OrganisationApi.new

-request = SwaggerClient::CSUpdateOrganisationRequest.new # CSUpdateOrganisationRequest |
+request = SwaggerClient::CSUpdateOrganisationRequest.new # CSUpdateOrganisationRequest | An Update Organsation Request object containing updated fields.
+Make sure to specify the Organsation Id in the request object so that ChronoSheets knows which Organsation to update

 x_chronosheets_auth = "x_chronosheets_auth_example" # String | The ChronoSheets Auth Token